Crista Flanagan: Early life

-Flanagan, a native of Mount Vernon, Illinois, is the daughter of Bonnie Jerdon and David Flanagan.
+Flanagan was born and raised in Mount Vernon, Illinois, the daughter of Bonnie Jerdon and David Flanagan.
+She graduated with a BS degree from the University of Evansville before earning an MFA from the University of California, Irvine.

 Career

 MADtv

 Flanagan officially joined the cast of MADtv in 2005 as a featured performer, for the 10th season, then became a repertory cast member at the beginning of the following season.
 Her frequent impersonations were of Heidi Klum, Natalie Maines, and Miley Cyrus (as herself and as Hannah Montana from the Disney Channel series of the same name).

 Crista had a long-standing gag with fellow cast member Bobby Lee, where their behind-the-scenes characters had a love/hate relationship.
 This relationship can be seen in the "Secret Santa" skit, where Bobby proposes to Crista, to which she replies, "I cannot marry someone I have a restraining order against."
 This can also be seen in the "Celebrity Triathlon" skit, where Crista slams the door after Bobby asks for her help, and she makes reference to not helping him dig up a dead body, but reluctantly agrees to help him train.